 “Of all our award-winning structures, the re-designing and re-shaping of the iconic Sydney Opera House, a seven-year project, was our stand-out project, and, yes, it will be hard to top,” Andrew said.

-[ARM this year won the Australian Timber Design Supreme award staged in Melbourne and three NSW architecture awards – the 2023 Architecture Medallion, the Greenway Award for Heritage and the John Verge Award for Interior Architecture]
+[ARM last year won the Australian Timber Design Supreme award staged in Melbourne and three NSW architecture awards – the 2023 Architecture Medallion, the Greenway Award for Heritage and the John Verge Award for Interior Architecture]

 Andrew recognises the Sydney Opera House is among the world’s greatest buildings, an internationally famous symbol of modern Australia, “so the team at ARM was given an enormous responsibility – a privilege and an honour.”

-Andrew said the project called for modifications that were sensitive and respectful of the World Heritage listed building, while elevating the accessibility of acoustics and functionality to a world-class standard.
+Andrew said the project called for modifications that were sensitive and respectful of the World Heritage listed building while elevating the accessibility of acoustics and functionality to a world-class standard.

-In 2012, the Sydney Opera House management announced it would undertake a ‘decade of renewal’ leading up to the building’s 50th anniversary.
+In 2012, the Sydney Opera House management announced it would undertake a ‘decade of renewal’ leading to the building’s 50th anniversary.

 ARM Architecture commenced design work in 2015, with the Concert Hall reopening in July last year.